kf106/async_flask_2/README.md

 https://github.com/shanealynn/async_flask/

-To use - please clone the repository and then set up your virtual environment using the requirements.txt file with pip and virtualenv.
-You can achieve this with:
+To use - please clone the repository and then set up your virtual environment using the requirements.txt file with pip and venv.
+You can achieve this automatically with:

     ./install.sh